Texas in July: Departure of Maurer and tour activity (2010–2011)

 On August 24, 2010, guitarist Logan Maurer played his last show as a part of Texas in July.
 The performance was held at the Chameleon Club in Lancaster, Pennsylvania, the band's hometown.
 The reason behind Maurer's departure from the band was that he wasn't comfortable spending his life touring rather than choosing to pursue a further education upon enrolling in college.
 Chris Davis would replace Maurer shortly thereafter.

-Between September 3 and October 16, 2010, the band was a part of the This or the Apocalypse tour and between December 26, 2010 and February 11, 2011 the group was also a part of A Metal Christmas Tour.
+Between September 3 and October 16, 2010, the band was a part of the This or the Apocalypse tour.
+Between December 26, 2010 and February 11, 2011 the group was also a part of A Metal Christmas Tour.
 Texas in July embarked on the Motel 6 "Rock Yourself to Sleep" Tour (January and February 2011) with headliner We Came as Romans and other support from Woe, Is Me, For Today, and The Word Alive which included the Outerloop Presents Amped and Alive "Ice Jam" festival on January 30, 2011 at Sonar, in Baltimore, Maryland with Silverstein co-headlining the event with We Came as Romans.

 One Reality (2011–2012)

 One Reality was released on April 26, 2011 under Equal Vision Records with metal producer Chris "Zeuss" Harris.
+It was the band's first album to chart; debuting at #173 on the Billboard 200, and selling roughly 3,300 units in its first week of sales.

 From April 22 to May 28, 2011, Texas in July was an opening band for the Take Action Tour, a benefit tour for the sex education site, sexetc.org.
-Texas in July provided support to We Came as Romans on the United States and Canada Merchnow.com + Arkaik Clothing "I'm Alive" Tour (September - October 2011) with other support from Miss May I, Of Mice & Men, and Close to Home; and on April 20, 2012 were announced as, and took part in the Scream It Like You Mean It 2012 tour (July - August 2012).
+Texas in July provided support to We Came as Romans on the United States and Canada Merchnow.com + Arkaik Clothing "I'm Alive" Tour (September - October 2011) with other support from Miss May I, Of Mice & Men, and Close to Home;

+In August of 2011, the band announced it had signed a record deal with Nuclear Blast to distribute its music in European countries.

+On April 20, 2012 were announced as, and took part in the Scream It Like You Mean It 2012 tour (July - August 2012).